anoushka1405/Data_Science_Portfolio/README.md

 ## Files
 - `Video_Games_Filtering_Sorting.ipynb`: Filtering and sorting video game data based on different criteria.
+- `Titanic Data - Operations on Series.ipynb`: Performing basic operations on series, while also plotting some graphs to draw conclusions.

 ## How to Run
 1. Clone the repository: